servicemeshinterface/smi-spec/traffic-access-control.md

 * Resources vs selectors - it would be possible to reference concrete resources such as a deployment instead of selecting across pods.

-  * As this access control is on the destination (server) side, implicitly matching pods via their ownership becomes a little confusing to users.
+* As this access control is on the destination (server) side, implicitly
-  * Referencing concrete resources complicates canary rollouts as it is recommended to use multiple deployments to implement a canary rollout.
-  * With access control being additive, object references are difficult to use when creating allow all policies and break down quickly in this environment.

 ## Out of scope

-* Egress policy - TrafficTarget does *not* allow for the possibility of egress access control as it selects specific pods and not hostnames.
-Another object will need to be created to manage this use case.
+* Egress policy - TrafficTarget does *not* allow for the possibility of egress cess control as it selects specific pods and not hostnames.
+Another object ll need to be created to manage this use case.

 * Ingress policy - assuming clients present the correct identity, this *should* work for some kind of ingress.
 Unfortunately, it does not cover many of the